 Volar Intercalated Segment Instability

-VISI is said to be present when there is volar flexion of the lunate>15 degree [in relation to the longitudinal axis of the radius and capitate] when the wrist is in a neutral position.
-This occurs because of loss of ulnar support from the triquetrum and the lunate has tendency to flex.
+VISI is said to be present when there is volar flexion of the lunate>15 degrees [in relation to the longitudinal axis of the radius and capitate] when the wrist is in a neutral position.
+This occurs because of loss of ulnar support from the triquetrum and the lunate has a tendency to flex.